Intersurgical's automated clad-rack warehouse in Lithuania

 - Sustained increase in productivity: inflows and outflows at Intersurgical’s automated warehouse have increased twofold following the start of the pandemic.
 The company was able to provide high-quality, error-free service, thanks to its high-tech logistics systems.

-- Goods control: the automated installation and supervision from Easy WMS enable real-time goods sequencing and traceability, which is essential when managing products for operating theaters and hospitals.
+- Goods control: the automated warehouse and supervision from Easy WMS enable real-time goods sequencing and traceability, which is essential when managing products for operating theaters and hospitals.

 |Storage capacity:||50,400 pallets|